ImagicTheCat/Luaoop/README.md

 -- useful to protect global class data from modifications (only if getmetatable is not allowed) -- works also to get a safe class definition for inheritance and instantiation --
--- class: if passed/true, will preserve class table functionalities (instantiation, type, etc) class.safeaccess(t, class)
+-- fclass: if passed/true, will preserve class table functionalities (instantiation, type, etc) class.safeaccess(t, fclass)

--- return the original table from a safe access table, or nil if not a safe access -- return also the safe access metatable as second return values class.unsafe(safe_access)
+-- return the original table from a safe access table, or nil if not a safe access -- return also the safe access metatable (second rvalue) class.unsafe(safe_access)

 -- return classname or nil if not a class or instance of class